 School Council

-The School Council at Burnham Grammar school represents the whole school community.
+The School Council at Burnham Grammar school represent the whole school community.
 It is a formal group of elected students from each year group who act as representatives of their peers in discussing school issues with each other, the headteacher and staff.
-It gives all students the opportunity to have a real say in issues that affect them and to make decisions about how the school is run.

 BGS School Council Handbook for Students